swelljoe/mediawiki-SimpleAdBox/README.md

 $wgSimpleAdBoxDest = "http://www.yourdomain.com";
 ```

 The only supported ad format is a 120Wx240H sidebar banner.
+There is no plan to add other formats.
+Because it is simple.